bioinfo-pf-curie/RNA-seq/doc/QUICKSTART.md

 ### Setting the configuration files

-All options used during the processing can be defined in a CONFIGURATION file.
+All options used during the processing can be defined in a CONFIG file.
 In this case, simply copy the CONFIG file from the installation folder to your local folder, and edit it.

 PARAMETERS | DESCRIPTION